replicatedhq/helm-charts/charts/replicated-library/README.md

 ### [Unreleased]

+### [0.9.0]

 ### Changed

+- Adding Global "Context" dictionaries for values and names with unique subkeys per object type to prevent collisions
+- Removing class directory and collapsing all templates into a single directory
-- altered helm-docs to generate documentation from values-example.yaml file.
+- Altered helm-docs to generate documentation from values-example.yaml file.

 ### [0.8.0]